4 Hypothesis testing

 Figure 4.11: Discrete binomial distributions showing post hoc power.

 Figure 4.11 shows the post hoc power for a sample of 10 candies.
 The null hypothesis is that the machine produces bags with 5 yellow candies.
-The alternative hypothesis is that the machine produces bags with 2 yellow candies.
-But the post hoc power assumes the found test statistic of 4 candies to be the alternative population parameter of .4.
+The true population parameter is that the machine produces bags with 2 yellow candies.
+But the post hoc power assumes the found test statistic of 4 candies to be the true population parameter of .4.
 Following the same decision criterion as defined in the previous sections, the post hoc power is almost zero.
-This is the probability of 0 or 10 yellow candies under the alternative distribution when rejecting the null hypothesis on the outside of the critical values.
+This is the probability of 0 or 10 yellow candies (the values that are as or more extreme than the critical values) under this distribution.

-You can imagine that if we look at a different candy bag and we would find 7 yellow candies, the post hoc power would not be the same.
+You can imagine that if we look at a different candy bag and we would find 7 yellow candies, the post hoc power would not be the same because the probabilities of drawing 0 or 10 yellow candies changes under the assumption of a population proportion of .7.
 The post hoc power does not have much practical use, though SPSS produces this when you ask it, it is obvious that multiple replications of a research study will yield different results.
-As the true population mean is not a random variable, the actual power is fixed and should not vary.
+As the true population mean is not a random variable, the true power is fixed.

 4.2.10 Meta analysis

-In research we can conduct replication studies to see if the observed effect size is consistent over multiple replications.
+In research we can conduct replication studies (repeating the same or a very similar study protocol in mutliple samples) to see if the observed effect size is consistent over multiple replications.
 If this is the case, we can be more confident that the average observed effect size is the true effect size and we can determine the true population mean.
-As we have seen in Chapter 1, it is in practical to draw many number of samples to create a sampling distribution.
-But we can use the results from multiple studies to get an indication of the true population mean.
+As we have seen in Chapter 1, a sampling distribution can be created by drawing a large number of random samples and plotting the respective sample statistics.
+The mean of the sampling distribution equals the true population parameter.
+We dismissed this option as highly costly and thus impractical and presented other ways of creating sampling distributions (theoretical approximation, bootstrapping and exact approaches).
+Even though one or a few replications of an individual study do not generate a true sampling distribution, together they give a better indication of the true population mean than an individual random sample.

-Meta-analysis is a good example of combining research efforts to increase our understanding.
+Meta-analysis is a good example of combining research efforts to increase our understanding of the world.
 It is useful to obtain more precise estimates of population values or effects.
 Meta-analysis is strongly recommended as a research strategy by Geoff Cumming, who coined the concept New Statistics.
 See Cumming’s book (2012), website, or YouTube channel if you are curious to learn more.

 4.2.11 Sample size

 Figure 4.12 still follows the reasoning scheme we have setup earlier.
-We decide to reject \(H_0\) on the outside of our critical values (Red vertical line).
+We decide to reject \(H_0\) for sample statistics that are as or more extreme than the critical values (Green vertical line).
 We determined the position of the critical value based on our chosen alpha level.
 Because our outcome space is larger we can be more accurate in striving for an \(\alpha = .05\).
 Our alpha is now 4.1%, we get this by adding the yellow bars 0, 1, 2, 3, 4, 5 and 15 up until 20, under the null distribution.
-This is not exactly 5 percent, but shifting the critical value inwards, would make the alpha level to high.
+This is not exactly 5 percent, but shifting the critical value further inwards, would make the alpha level too high.
 So, this is close enough.

 With this sample size, we can acquire our desired power of 80%.
 If we would assume our alternative hypothesis to be true, our decision to reject the null when you get 5 or less yellow candies, would be correct 80% of the time.
-The power of 80% is the sum of the light yellow bars under the assumption that \(H_A\) is true on the outside of our critical value.
-So, the power is the probability of getting 0, 1, 2, 3 ,4 ,5 or 15, 16,17, 18, 19 ,20 yellow candies under the alternative distribution.
+The power of 80% is the sum of the light yellow bars on the distribution representing \(H_A\), which represent values as or more extreme than the critical value.
+So, the power is the probability of getting 0, 1, 2, 3 ,4 ,5 or 15, 16,17, 18, 19, 20 yellow candies under the true distribution.

 Figure 4.12: Discrete binomial distributions for higher sample size.

-The same reasoning is applied when using continuous sample statistics.
-Let’s revisit the candy weight example.
+The same reasoning is applied when using continuous sample statistics like candy weight.
 We could have a null hypothesis that the average yellow candy weight is the same as the weight of all other candy colors.
 But if in reality the yellow candies would be heavier, let’s say with an effect size of .3, we would need to determine what sample size we would need to get a power of 80% and a alpha of 5%.

 Figure 4.13: How does test power depend on effect size, type of test, significance level, and sample size?
 Sampling distributions of the sample mean under the null hypothesis (H0, left-hand curve) and under the assumed true value of the population mean (H1, right-hand curve) for a one-sample t test.

 For continuous sample statistics, we choose an alpha level, and we can see the critical value in the null distribution.
-The alpha level of 5% is the area under the curve of the null distribution on the outside of the critical values.
-The power is the area under the alternative distribution that is outside the critical values.
+The alpha level of 5% is the area under the curve of the null distribution for values as or more extreme than the critical values.
+The power is the area under the alternative distribution that is as or more extreme than the critical values.

 The reasoning is again the same as in the discrete case, when we use categorical sample statistics.
-We first determine our desired alpha and power, make sure our sample size is large enough to get the desired power, for our effect size of interest.
-Then, when we collect our data, we can calculate our test statistic and determine if we can reject the null hypothesis or not, being confident that we will be wrong in our conclusion in 5% of the cases, and that we will be right in 80% of the cases when the alternative hypothesis is actually true.
+We first determine our desired alpha and power and make sure our sample size is large enough to get the desired power for our effect size of interest.
+Then, after collecting our data, we can calculate our test statistic and determine if we can reject the null hypothesis or not, being confident that we will be wrong in our conclusion in 5% of the cases when the null hypothesis is in fact true, and that we will be right in 80% of the cases when the alternative hypothesis is actually true.

 4.2.11.1 How to determine sample size